 eicosapentaenoic acid, EPA, fish oil, omega-3 fatty acids, omega-3 oil(s)

-Eicosapentaenoic acid (EPA) is an omega-3 polyunsaturated fatty acid found in abundance in fish oils such as cod liver oil and haddock oil.
+Eicosapentaenoic acid (EPA) is an omega-3 polyunsaturated fatty acid.
+It’s found in fish oils.
+These include cod liver oil and haddock oil.

-EPA has also been used to treat several severe respiratory disorders including adult respiratory distress syndrome and chronic obstructive pulmonary disease.
-However, the use of EPA is not a standard treatment for these diseases.
+EPA is also used to treat severe respiratory issues.
+These include adult respiratory distress syndrome and chronic obstructive pulmonary disease (COPD).
+Note that EPA isn’t a standard treatment for these diseases.

-There are no significant adverse food or drug interactions.
-The use of EPA in conjunction with other lipid-lowering drugs may be beneficial in preventing heart disease.
+There are no known food or medicine interactions with EPA.
+The use of EPA with other lipid-lowering medicines may help prevent heart disease.

 Your Family's Health